TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/the-things-stack.md

 - `cluster.join-server`: Address for the Join Server
 - `cluster.crypto-server`: Address for the Crypto Server

+The next thing to configure is how peers discover each other, and how peers claim IDs.

+{{% tts %}} currently only supports `DNS` discovery.
+In this discovery mechanism cluster peers periodically perform DNS lookups for the configured addresses.
+If an address is of the form `host:port` the peers will be discovered by looking up the `A` records for that address, and connecting to the configured port.
+If an address is only a hostname, the peers will be discovered by looking up the `SRV` records for that address, then looking up the `A` records for each returned address and connecting to the port that was set on the `SRV` record.

+- `cluster.discovery-mode`: Peer discovery mode

+{{% tts %}} currently only supports the `redis` backend for ID claiming.
+This uses the same Redis instance as the one used for the cache.
+When a gateway connects to a Gateway Server, the Gateway Server will register itself in Redis for the given gateway ID.
+When a Network Server needs to send a downlink to a gateway, it will look up the registered Gateway Server for the given gateway ID.
+To avoid hitting Redis every time a Network Server needs to send a downlink, it has a local cache of these ID claims.

+- `cluster.claim.backend`: ID claiming backend
+- `cluster.claim.cache.size`: Maximum size of the local ID claims cache
+- `cluster.claim.cache.ttl`: TTL of locally cached ID claims

 The cluster keys are 128 bit, hex-encoded keys that cluster components use to authenticate to each other.

 - `cluster.keys`: Keys used to communicate between components of the cluster.
 The first one will be used by the cluster to identify itself